 During an employee misconduct investigation, investigators should work to combat confirmation and memory biases.

 Confirmation bias occurs when you look for evidence to confirm your initial thoughts about the case.
 To reduce this, list the reasons that your hypothesis could be wrong.
 This ensures you look at all of your evidence objectively and equally.

 Memory bias changes the way you perceive a piece of information after time passes or you discuss it at length.
 Taking notes can keep your evidence in perspective so you don’t over- or under-value details from interviews or document review.

-Download our employee misconduct investigation guide to ensure you don’t miss any key steps.
+Download our free employee misconduct investigation guide to stay on track.Get the Guide

 Following the proper steps for an employee misconduct investigation can save you money, reduce stress and disruption and protect you from reputation damage.